googleapis/python-logging/UPGRADING.md

 ## Primary Changes

-This section lists the most relevant breaking changes in `google.cloud.logging`.
+This section lists the most relevant changes in `google.cloud.logging`.
 See 'Changes in GAPIC Layer' if you were directly using `google.cloud.logging_v2.proto` or `google.cloud.logging_v2.gapic`.